 The popularity has raised one goal among gamers that ‘How to better Apex Legends’ gameplay for competitive mode?’
 The answer to the aforementioned question is simple.
 If you know how your game works maybe you can improve your gameplay.
 And the answer to all this is inside the settings menu of Apex Legends.

-But before you get to know all about the settings of Apex Legends, ask yourself, why are you struggling with the average players in competitive matchmaking?
+But before you get to know all about the Best Apex Settings, ask yourself, why are you struggling with the average players in competitive matchmaking?
 It might be because you never bothered to adjust the game according to your gameplay style.
 Or you have not adjusted the output capacity of your device.

 What professionals believe is that Apex Legends is a hybrid of PUBG and Fortnite.
 The game delivers what’s less in PUBG as Apex Legends has more realistic and dynamic gameplay.
 And at the same time, it is not too arcadey like Fortnite.

 Apex Legends Pro Settings Recommendation

 Before anything, it is important to understand what ideal hardware setup one should have for a smooth gameplay performance.
 Apex Legends is available for free download on the EA’s website and you can download it for PC, Xbox, or PlayStation.
 The game also has a Mobile version.

 The game can run smoothly on a low setting with minimal hardware setup too.
 Apex Legends can sustain a low settings performance on basic 1GB NVIDIA or AMD Radeon Graphic cards with 6 GB RAM, top-end Intel I 3 processor with A windows 7 access at a minimum.

 If we talk about an ideal hardware setup for Apex Legends’ pro gaming experience, it can be delivered on Nvidia’s GTX 1060 and above or AMD’s Radeon R9 290 and above.
 The Other system requirement for an ideal or high gaming performance requires a good intel I5 or I7 processor with 8 GBs of RAM and a high transfer rate HDD/ SSD.
 The GPU must be 6 to 8 GB in size.

 Here’s a consolidated chart for the system requirement for Apex Legends